Giving Prescription Medication to Your Child

-Your child is sick, and in front of you is medicine prescribed by his pediatrician.
-Many parents have been in this situation, but before you start treatment, make sure you are familiar with the information on the label, dosage instructions, and potential side effects.
+Your child is sick and has been prescribed medication by the pediatrician.
+Many parents have been in this situation, but before you start treatment, make sure you are familiar with the information on the medication label, dosage instructions, and potential side effects.

 Reading the Label

 There is a lot of information printed on that small medicine label.
-When the pharmacist hands you the medicine, pay particular attention to the:
+When the pharmacist hands you the medication, pay particular attention to the:

-- Name on the label and name of the medicine.
+- Name and address on the label and name of the medication.
 Make sure you were given the right prescription for your child.

 - Special instructions and warnings

 Before leaving the pharmacy, check the medication itself.
 Does the type of medicine (liquid or tablet) match what the doctor talked about?
 If you are unsure, check with the pharmacist.
 While the pharmacy staff takes steps to avoid medication mistakes, they do occur on rare occasions.
 It is better to ask if you have any doubts.

 Giving the Right Dose